Manaslu Circuit Trek: The Ultimate Guideline

 The walk follows the Budhi Gandaki River to its glacial source around High Manaslu valley.
 On route as walk reaches many nice hill villages with ancient traditional farm life and raising livestock.

-As the trail follows much higher, the rice paddy gives away for high altitude vegetation and crops.
+As the trail follows much higher, the rice paddy gives away high-altitude vegetation and crops.
 Has amazing rows of terraces growing barley, millets, and buckwheat, the only few crops that survive on the harsh terrain.

 On reaching the higher side of Manaslu, facing constant views of high snow-capped peaks with majestic Mt.
 Manaslu.
 Staying in lovely village lodges and guest houses, as well with time to explore around to soak into local cultures.

-Certainly, a great enjoyable walk Manaslu Circuit trekking is a combination of the charming traditional custom of age-old heritage.
-In the harmony of beautiful surrounding scenery of towering snow mountain range that follows you throughout the trek.
+Certainly, a great enjoyable walk, Manaslu Circuit trekking is a combination of the charming traditional custom of age-old heritage.
+In the harmony of the beautiful surrounding scenery of the towering snow mountain range that follows you throughout the trek.

-Be aware that the Manaslu Circuit trek falls within the Restricted Areas of Nepal, where all visitors require special permits.
-As the area was closed to the outside world and flung its door open from 1992 onwards.
-Allowing limited numbers of trekkers, after joining with Government Regisrated Companies of Nepal should be accompanied by authorized licensed guides.
-To run this trip all reputed trekking agencies require a minimum of 2 /of 3 people in a group.
-Where FIT (Free Individual Travelers) or Solo trekkers are not allowed to enter from the village Jagat onwards.
+Be aware that the Manaslu Circuit trek falls within the Restricted Areas of Nepal, where all visitors require special permits as the area was closed to the outside world and flung its door open from 1992 onwards.
+Allowing limited numbers of trekkers, after joining with Government Regisrated Companies of Nepal, should be accompanied by authorized licensed guides.
+To run this trip, all reputed trekking agencies require a minimum of 2 /out of 3 people in a group where FIT (Free Individual Travelers) or Solo trekkers are not allowed to enter from the village Jagat onwards.

 Manaslu Circuit, in the protection of MCAP (Manaslu Conservation Area Project), all trekkers need an entry ticket for this marvelous trek.
 As well as for ACAP (Annapurna Conservation Area Project).
-After crossing Larke-La Pass entering Manang district at Bhimthang to Dharapani onwards, located within famous Annapurna Circuit route.
+After crossing Larke-La Pass enter Manang district at Bhimthang to Dharapani onwards, located within the famous Annapurna Circuit route.

 For Manaslu Circuit Trek, there are two options either choosing the clockwise routes from Dharapani village around Manang areas.
-The most popular route is starting from Gorkha district and then ending at Manang region unto Lamjung district.
+The most popular route starts from the Gorkha district and then ends at the Manang region in the Lamjung district.
 The motorable road has reached to Machha-Khola beyond the early starting point of Arughat town and Soti-Khola village.

 From Jagat village on an uphill trail to a nice village of Philim, and then heading to much cooler high areas.
 As the climb leads through Deng, Namrung villages within a lovely forest of rhododendron and pine trees.
 The climb leads to Budhi Gandaki River and then down and ups coming across the same river on reaching Lo-Gaon.

-One of the charming villages on Manaslu Circuit, has good lodges and food menus, with excellent views of Mt.
+One of the charming villages on the Manaslu Circuit has good lodges and food menus, with excellent views of Mt.
 Manaslu.

-From Lo-Gaon heading west past several farm villages and yak herder camps with a temporary shelter to Sama-Gaon.
-The main village around high Manaslu valley is located on the caravan route to the Tibet border, as well to Manaslu Base Camp.
+From Lo-Gaon, heading west past several farm villages and yak herder camps with a temporary shelter to Sama-Gaon.
+The main village around the high Manaslu valley is located on the caravan route to the Tibet border, as well as Manaslu Base Camp.

-Spending a day for acclimatization and a short hike to viewpoints and exploring the village enriched with ancient culture and custom.
+Spending a day for acclimatization and a short hike to viewpoints and exploring the village enriched with ancient culture and customs.

 Next, early morning carrying pack lunch for the long day’s walk uphill to Larke-La pass.
 The highest spot of the adventure at 5,106 m / 16, 752 feet, rewards a spectacular panorama of a mountain range.
 After a tough effort and long climb to the top of Larke-La, overlooking glorious views of snow-capped peaks.

 From the top, a long downhill reaches the other side of the base at Phedi and back into tree lines.
-On completing the toughest part of Manaslu Circuit trekking reaching a lovely settlement in Bhimthang, also called Bhimphedi.
+On completing the toughest part of Manaslu Circuit, trekking reaches a lovely settlement in Bhimthang, also called Bhimphedi.

 People with more time can enjoy an extra day at Bhimthang for a great hike to the hidden Ponkar glacial lake.
 Offers magnificent views of Mt.
 Manaslu and surrounding high peaks.

-As for electricity power which is important and necessary to charge electronic gadgets and items.
+As for electric power, it is important and necessary to charge electronic gadgets and items.
 Most big villages do have hydroelectricity power, where one can use the facilities on paying some amount as per the lodge rules.
 Smaller villages and settlements like Dharmasala, Bhimthang, or Gho do not have proper electricity.
 But the lodges have solar power, which one can use for charging electronic items.